-El Salvador travel warning from the US State Department
+El Salvador travel advisory from the US State Department

 How to stay safe in El Salvador as a tourist

 My experience with safety in El Salvador was very different from what the statistics suggested: A very peaceful and hospitable people looking to put behind their sombre recent past.
-Sure the crime rate in El Salvador is high and the statistics are worrisome, but it is unlikely that you will get caught in it unless you do some silly things.
+Sure the crime rate in El Salvador is high and the statistics are worrisome, but it is unlikely that you will get caught in it unless you do something irresponsible.

 If you have been following me for a while you will know that I have found myself in the wrong place before.
 I regularly go to dangerous countries as classified by the US and UK government warnings, I traveled solo to places like Lahore in Pakistan (read about some myth-busting about Pakistan) and had no issues.

 –> Avoid going out at night: Ensure you are back at your hotel before the sun sets if you are staying in San Salvador or La Libertad.
-The risk of violence increases dramatically at night so behave as if there were a curfew.
+The risk of violence increases dramatically at night, it is also when the army and police go out for raids so you definitely want to be indoors in a safe place.
+Behave as if there were a curfew.
 If you want to go out for dinner, get the hotel to book you a reliable and trustworthy taxi and ask the driver to wait for you or return at an agreed time.
 Do not pay him until you are back at the safety of the hotel to ensure he will return and not leave you hanging.
 I have done this in many countries and it always works.
-This does not apply if you are staying in one of the smaller towns I recommend like Suchitoto, Apaneca, Ataco, etc. where you can easily walk around the small town at night to find a spot to eat.
+This does not apply if you are staying in one of the smaller towns I recommend like Suchitoto, where you can easily walk around the small town at night to find a spot to eat.

-–> Don’t go out hiking alone: Bandits were common in some of the popular volcano trekking routes and the government forced guides to only visit accompanied by tourism police to ensure safety.
+–> Don’t go out hiking alone: Bandits were common in some of the popular volcano trekking routes (see how the homicide rate above for Santa Ana is quite high) and the government imposed guides to only visit accompanied by tourism police to ensure safety.
 Although attacks have not happened in years, it is recommended that you follow the government’s instructions and hike in the company of the police escort where required.
 Always use a guide where recommended to avoid getting lost.

 Where not to go in El Salvador